thoughtleadersandindustry/Industries-Of-Interest/Human Resources/Images/README.md

 ## Contribution Guidelines

-- Only include images that are approved for public use.
+- Only include images that are approved for public or internal use.
 - Attribute any third-party visuals to their original creators.
-- Keep file sizes optimized for quick loading while maintaining quality.
+- Keep file sizes optimized for quick loading while maintaining clarity.
-- Store images in appropriate format (.jpg, .png, .svg, etc.) depending on use case.
+- Use appropriate file formats (.jpg, .png, .svg) based on the intended use.

 ---

-*Part of the Marketing folder in the Industries-Of-Interest repository.*
+*Part of the Human-Resources folder in the Industries-Of-Interest repository.*